|Type of scheme||Private|

 On to the middle of the boat where there are four single bunks, then loo, shower, wash basin and then another small convertible double bunk at the bow.

 The boat is fully compliant with all the necessary regulations, and is well maintained.
+The bottom is blacked every two years.

 Pictures of the boat